 [abstract]

-• Under review at XXV ISPRS Congress 2026
+• Accepted at XXV ISPRS Congress 2026

 • Leverage street-view imagery and VGGT-based 3D reconstruction to estimate metrically scaled sidewalk widths, build the SV-SideWidth dataset, and fill OpenStreetMap gaps for equitable assessment of pedestrian infrastructure.